Time is Money. But if only everyone understood and respected that.

 If you don’t have any type of last-minute cancellation policy, then get one.

 Set your stall out clearly stating your payment terms, when your clients are able to cancel their appointments and any refund policy.

-Missed appointments, or any appointment changed, altered, moved or cancelled for any reason with less than 24 hours’ notice will be charged full fee.
+Missed appointments or any appointment changed, altered, moved or cancelled for any reason with less than 24 hours’ notice will be charged the full fee.

 Consider the line of business you are in, any travel time involved and how easily you would be able to fill the slot with a new customer to carve out the right cancellation policy for you.

 Of course, emergencies can come up and if you have a long-standing relationship with a client you may choose not to enforce your cancellation policy but at least that decision is yours to make.